Charred Brussels Sprouts

-1 cup mayonnaise, preferably homemade (see Summer ’16 for a recipe)
+1 cup mayonnaise, preferably homemade (here’s a recipe)

 3 tablespoons soy sauce